What did the Washoes call home?

 This history is significant because it reminds us of the deep connection between people, the land, and the cycles of nature.
 Understanding the cultural practices of the Washoe people encourages us to honor the land’s history and consider how we, too, can live in harmony with the seasons—perhaps by eating seasonal produce or focusing on strengthening family ties, just as the Washoe did!

-Photos by the Forest Service and the Tahoe Guide
+Photos by the Forest Service and the Sierra State Parks Foundation

 Next